 - Activate the plugin through the ‘Plugins’ menu in WordPress administration.

 Can I change the look of the output?

 You can.
 The whole output is encased in a

 np-followed by the plugin name (lower case and spaces converted to dashes).

 np-followed by the section name (lower case and spaces converted to dashes).

 <div>around it with a

 Screenshots have a

 div‘s can therefore be styled using your theme stylesheet.

-- Bug: Fixed a bug in the internationalisation code
+- Bug: Fixed a bug in the internationalization code

 - Maintenance: Updated branding, inc. adding donation links